-If you are concerned about disguised remuneration schemes or have received an Accelerated Payment Notices (APNs) from the HMRC, we have the team of experts to help.
+If you are concerned about disguised remuneration schemes or have received an Accelerated Payment Notice from HMRC, we have the team of experts to help.
 Contact us today.

 Disguised remuneration – an overview